K. M. Panikkar: Career

 On returning to India, he first taught at the Aligarh Muslim University and later at the University of Calcutta.
 He turned to journalism in 1925 as editor of the Hindustan Times.

 For the next 20 years, Madhava Panikkar served the Princely States, becoming secretary to the chancellor of the Chamber of Princes.
 He also served as the foreign minister of the state of Patiala and as foreign minister of Bikaner, and became the dewan of Bikaner in 1944.
 He served in China until 1952, building a relationship with Chiang Kai-shek, and remaining there through the Communist takeover in 1949 and the following period.
 He wrote of his experiences in the book In Two Chinas (1955).
 This period also saw the completion of his work Asia and Western Dominance (1953).
 He subsequently served as ambassador to Egypt (1952–1953), and France (1956–1959), before a severe stroke forced him to return to India.
-On recovering, he took up his academic career again, becoming Vice-Chancellor of Jammu and Kashmir University and later of Mysore University.
+He remained nominated member of Rajya Sabha (1959-1961).
+On recovering, he took up his academic career again, becoming Vice-Chancellor of Jammu and Kashmir University (1961-1963), Srinagar and later of Mysore University (1963-1964).
 During his political career Panikkar continued to publish articles and poems, and also translated several Greek plays into Malayalam verse.
-He was a nominated member of Rajya Sabha from 1959 - 1961.